tlswg/tls13-spec/draft-ietf-tls-tls13.md

 are already available under favorable license terms.
 Should those prove unsatisfactory, {{RFC4086}} provides guidance on the generation of random values.

+TLS uses random values in various places, some of which are made public (e.g.
+ClientHello.random) and others of which are kept private and used as input to crytpographic functions (e.g. Diffie-Hellman private values).

+There have been well-documented attacks [checkoway] where bad actors have arranged that public random values leak information about other (private) random values that are later output from the same pseudo-random number generator.

+It is therefore RECOMMENDED that separate streams of random numbers are used for public and private random values, such that an attack that affects the public stream does not (to the extent that can be assured) provide an advanatage to the attacker in terms of guessing or validating a guess about the private random values used in the protocol.

+One way to do this is to take the output of a cryptographically "good" pseudo-random number generator (PRNG) and to pass that through a function that also has locally generated "secrets" as input, that also uses a hash or PRF, and that possibly compresses more PRNG-output bits into fewer public or private random bits to be used in the TLS protocol.
+For example if R is a set of bits output from a PRNG, and L is some local secret then HMAC-SHA256(L,R) would produce 256 bits that could be used for public random values.
+For private values, one might use different local secret values.
+One might also use such constructs to seed diffeent PRNG streams and then use those different streams for public and private values.

+Note that there are many other ways to achieve the required effect, and one ought not expect to find a broadly-based consensus on all details here, as many of those are system and development-environment specific.

+Of course, re-seeding and use of true random numbers are advantageous but may not be possible in some environments.
+Where those actions are possible, they SHOULD be done.

+Lastly, since the cryptographic properties of TLS very strongly depend on the randomness of public and private random values, the correctness (and integrity of) code that deals with the PRNG ought be considered extremely critical and subject to whatever is the highest level of review and control available in your environment.
+Devoting engineering resources to this problem is to be encouraged.

 ## Certificates and Authentication